Westwood’s first Anzac Day ceremony was held on 25 April 1996.

 Nevertheless, I will retell Thomas’ story here, as it reveals a little about how World War I impacted on one ordinary Central Queensland family.

 Thomas was typical of the males in his family.
 He was tall (5’ 10½” or 179 cm) and thin.
 He weighed only 9st 5lb (57 kg) when he went for his medical examination prior to enlistment.
-He had a fair complexion, grey eyes and dark brown hair.
-I have never seen a photograph of Thomas.
-I found this information about him in his service records.
+Thomas had a fair complexion, grey eyes and dark brown hair.
+I found this information about Thomas in his service records.
+Thomas was best man at his brother Donald’s wedding.
+He is pictured, seated, in Donald’s and Flora’s wedding portrait (see above).

 At enlistment, Thomas was assessed “fit for active service”.
 A member of the 52nd Battalion, he embarked at Sydney on 20 April 1916, bound for Egypt.